kyledavis109/Kyles-React-Spotify-App/README.md

 ### Getting Started

 ***Please start with getting the API setup first before this frontend application located at https://github.com/kyledavis109/React-Express.
-You will need the API up and running before you can launch the front end.
-The back end also includes documentation on setting up a Spotify Developer account and obtaining a Client ID and a Client Secret.***
+You will need the API up and running before you can launch the frontend application.
+The API also includes documentation on setting up a Spotify Developer account and obtaining a Client ID and a Client Secret.***

 #### Installation